Bush gets tributes at Kennedy Center Honors program

 "I think it's appropriate to recognize the passing of a wonderful man who dedicated his life to service and who graciously attended this event many times during his administration, laughing, applauding, singing along and even shedding a tear from right up there in the presidential box," said Estefan, who recalled being invited to the White House and how Bush "literally spent 45 minutes patiently talking to my eight-year-old son" about how the government worked.

-Within days of that White House visit, Estefan's tour bus was in a serious accident that left her nearly paralyzed and President Bush called her in the hospital, she said.
+Within days of that White House visit, Estefan's tour bus was in a serious accident that left her nearly paralyzed, and Bush called her in the hospital, she said.

-For the second straight year, President Donald Trump and first lady Melania Trump declined an invitation to the awards.
-They returned to Washington before dawn Sunday from the Group of 20 summit in Argentina.
+For the second straight year, President Donald Trump and first lady Melania Trump declined an invitation to the awards, which will be televised Dec.
+26. They returned to Washington before dawn Sunday from the Group of 20 summit in Argentina.

-The Trumps skipped last year's ceremony after several of the honorees — most notably leftist television producer Norman Lear — threatened to boycott if he attended.
+The Trumps skipped last year's ceremony after several of the honorees, most notably television producer Norman Lear, threatened to boycott if he attended.
 This year, nobody issued that kind of overt threat, but the Trumps still announced three weeks ago that they wouldn't attend.

 David Rubenstein, the chairman of the board for the Kennedy Center, said after intermission that he often thinks about the values Bush brought to public service.